siv2r/kidney-exchange/.github/PULL_REQUEST_TEMPLATE.md

 (Thanks for sending a pull request!
 Please make sure you click the link above to view the contribution guidelines, then fill out the blanks below.)

+ Uncomment any one the lines below as per your pull request Fixes # (issue)  - use this if your pull request solves the issue completely Addresses # (issue)  - use this if your pull request solves only a part of the issue

 What does this implement/fix?
 Explain your changes.
 …